 Put social media pressure on state and federal politicians and governments not to silence the discussion around the links between bushfires and climate change.
 NSW premier Gladys Berejiklian tried to deflect questions around climate change citing that now is not the time to talk about climate change.
 However they had not taken up Emergency Leaders for Climate Action requests to sit down and work out a plan to help protect Australia from unchartered extreme weather risks, and here we are.

 Sign petitions such as this one by Change.org, launched by Maree Lowes, to have Prime Minister Scott Morrison meet with emergency experts to discuss firefighting resources, climate action and a national emergency summit.
+There’s also this petition urging the NSW Premier to provide adequate and practical respiratory protection for firefighters.

 Donate to the Climate Council, Australia’s leading climate change communications organisation, providing expert advice to the Australian public and up-to-date science and climate solutions.
 The organisation relies on donations to continue critical research, campaigns and projects.
 Making a financial contribution is one of the best ways we can keep the issue of climate change front and centre in Australia.